DarrenLackie/week3_weekend_hw/brief.md

 ## Extensions

-* Add a `checked_out` boolean property to the `Book` class.
+DONE* Add a `checked_out` boolean property to the `Book` class.
-* When displaying a book, display whether it is checked in or checked out.
+DONE* When displaying a book, display whether it is checked in or checked out.
 * Add some styling using CSS.
-* Add a navigation bar that is shared between all templates
+DONE* Add a navigation bar that is shared between all templates

 ## Advanced Extensions